KDE/clazy/docs/checks/README-unneeded-cast.md

 Warns when you're casting to base or casting to the same type, which doesn't require any explicit cast.

-Also warns when you're using dynamic_cast for QObjects. qobject_cast is prefered.
+Also warns when you're using dynamic_cast for QObjects. qobject_cast is preferred.

 #### Example